Scheme at a glance

 Submit your preliminary application and short video

-You must submit your preliminary application through Grant Tracker.
+You must submit your preliminary application through the Wellcome Funding platform.

 Review and shortlisting